telerik/teststudio-docs/docs/automated-tests/customize-project/welcome-screen.md

 **Activation Key**

-This section displays the mode of your license key (Trial or Licensed) and the option to Deactivate an active license.
-This is used to run one license of Test Studio across multiple machines.
-Please see our KB article on <a href ="/knowledge-base/activation-kb/swap-license" target="_blank">Swapping a License</a> for more information.
+This section displays the mode of your license key - Trial or Licensed, and provides the option to _Deactivate_ an active license.
+This option is useful if you need to <a href ="/knowledge-base/activation-kb/swap-license" target="_blank">swap the Test Studio license</a> between different machines.

 **Update And Update Notifications**

-This section displays options to <a href="/getting-started/installation/check-for-updates" target="_blank">check for updates</a>.
+This section offers different ways to check when a new version is published - you can use the _Check for Updates_ button for an instant check, or enable the check on startup.
+More thorough description about the <a href="/getting-started/installation/check-for-updates" target="_blank">check for updates</a> can be found in the referred article.

 ## Newsfeed

-As of release **R1 2018 (v.2018.1.301)** once Test Studio is launched you will see the *Newsfeed* section in the Welcome Screen.
-It will inform you for any important news related to the product, will share new blog posts in regards Test Studio features and capabilities.
+The *Newsfeed* section in the Welcome Screen informs you for any important news related to the product, links to new blog posts in regards Test Studio features and capabilities.
 Its content is live updated and requires Internet connection.

 ![Newsfeed][7]